 While ideally a surface cleaner would clean everything, most cleaners claim to be not suitable for some surfaces, from acrylics to wood veneer.
-Take a close look at the label before purchasing a brand you haven't used before, or patch-test sprays on a small area where any damage or discolouring wouldn't be too noticeable.
+Take a close look at the label before purchasing a product you haven't used before, or patch-test sprays on a small area where any damage or discolouring wouldn't be too noticeable.
 There are a few products that don't list any surface they aren't suitable for, but it's best to be cautious and patch-test with these as well.

 Almost all of the surface cleaner bottles are designed to make them easy to use, with finger indentations and a trigger handle big enough for at least two fingers.
 Those that do well in our testing don't require a lot of elbow grease, however with some additional effort, all will probably work better than they did in our tests.
 Some exceptions to this include toilet cleaners which have the unmistakable U bend in their design to fit under the rim, and floor cleaners which tend to be concentrates that are mixed into water for mopping.

 Cleaning products must have a Material Safety Data Sheet (MSDS).
 The MSDS is a document which contains more information about the product than what you see on the label.
 It details the composition of the product, providing details on the properties of dangerous substances and their effect on health and safety.
 It also includes information about safe handling and storage procedures, emergency actions and considerations for disposal.

 Vivid colours are largely for for marketing purposes, making the products stand out on the shelves but contributing nothing to cleaning performance, however they can also make surface cleaner sprays look very attractive to younger children because they look like cordial.
-Combine that with the fragrance of some of them and they could be a hazard, so remember to switch them to the 'off' position if there is one on the trigger, and move them out of the reach of children and pets.
+Combine that with the fragrance of some of them and they could be a hazard, so remember to move them out of the reach of children and pets and switch them to the 'off' position if there is one on the trigger.